sesugh-ops/DevOps_Projects/05. Greenwood community Library/README.md

 # **GREENWOOD COMMUNITY LIBRARY**

-*This website entails about enhancing a community library*
+*This website entails about enhancing a community library website workflow and a collaboration between two developers Morgan and jamie*

 ## part one - creating various pages for the main branch